Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: The Peaks-Over-Threshold approach

-Next corollary reports eventually the asymptotic properties of the posterior distribution for extreme quantiles, which are indeed deduced using both Theorems \ref{theo:main_posterior} and \ref{theo:Bayesian_delta_method}.
-In view of the next result, we introduce the following function \citep[e.g.][Ch.
-4.3]{dehaan+f06} for any $t>1$ and $\gamma\in\Real$,
+Finally, the following corollary presents the asymptotic properties of the posterior distribution for extreme quantiles, derived directly from Theorems \ref{theo:main_posterior} and \ref{theo:Bayesian_delta_method}.
+In view of the next result, we introduce the following function (e.g., Ch.
+4.3 in \cite{dehaan+f06}) for any $t>1$ and $\gamma{>-1/2}$,